 Generally, you can charge at least $15 per hour per child, and can make more depending on your age and experience (SitterCity provides a rate Calculator that might help you determine what to charge).

-You can also try local postings, and speaking to your coworkers, family and friends to find babysitting opportunities.
+You can also try local postings, and speaking with your coworkers, family, and friends to find babysitting opportunities.

 8. Become a Tutor

 Any skill that you have is a skill that you can put to use in tutoring others.